Forecasting for policy

 We were commissioned to see how strong the famous superforecasting advantage is.
 We found less research and less evidence than we expected.
 We received helpful comments from world experts including Christian Ruhl and Marc Koehler.

-Full piece on the EA Forum, or as a podcast.
+Full piece here, or as a podcast.

 Learning from Crisis